mzcpp/VoxTerGen/README.md

 ## License
 This project is released under [Your License].
 Font "VT323" by ParaType, licensed under the SIL Open Font License.
+Texture pack by Acaitart, licensed under the CC-BY license.